NY Online Casinos

 Download real money casinos in NY and play in NJ

 - DraftKings Online Casino: You might know this brand better for its daily fantasy and sportsbook offerings, but the casino side is no afterthought.
 It comes with everything you’d expect: live dealer games, slots and table games.
-If you’re new to DraftKings, you can get $35 in casino credit just to try out the casino and an impressive 100% deposit match up to $2,000 with your first deposit of $5 or more.
+If you’re new to DraftKings, you can get $35 in casino credit on first deposit and either an impressive 100% deposit match up to $100 or 100% deposit bonus up to $2,000 in casino credits.

 - Golden Nugget Online Casino: On a monthly basis, this app rakes in more revenue than any other online casino in New Jersey.
 And for good reason.
 The menu of titles is massive, with nearly 800 games.
 Golden Nugget isn’t resting on its laurels, however.
 You can get $10 just for signing up, then a 100% bonus up to $1,500 on your first deposit.